tamascogustavo/chimera/README.md

 ## Our aim with Chimera

-.Produce an organism-specific model based on the CarveMe algorithm
+- Produce an organism-specific model based on the CarveMe algorithm

-.Manage the model and perform growth predictions with COBRApy
+- Manage the model and perform growth predictions with COBRApy

-.Create visualization for the metabolic network using PSAMM and Escher
+- Create visualization for the metabolic network using PSAMM and Escher

-.Addition of pathway information to metabolic maps using in house algorithm
+- Addition of pathway information to metabolic maps using in house algorithm

-.Perform single and double, gene and reaction, knockout in the organism
+- Perform single and double, gene and reaction, knockout in the organism

 All of that is obtained through automation and connection of the most used tools in the literature, creating a pipeline that is easy to use, helping those researchers with none or small programming capabilities.